Randdose/simple-paint/README.md

 currently you cannot install this as an app, but it can be used inside a web browser.

 first install the zip file, extract it into any directory, and open "index.html" using your browser of choice. (best experience on firefox and it's derivatives).

+# Testing (Electron)
+install the zip file, navigate to it in a terminal, and run `npm start`. currently may only work under Wayland